Discover the park

 During your visit to Efteling, there are all sorts of facilities to make your visit as pleasant as possible.
 View all the information about the accessibility of the attractions and toilets, entrance through the wheelchair access, accessibility for assistance or guide dogs and so on.

 Would you like to plan your visit?
 Further information can be found here about the accessibility of Efteling, how to arrange a facility card and so on.

 Accessibility attractions and park shows

 A number of attractions have access restrictions, for example, in connection with height or physical condition (pregnancy, heart problems, epilepsy).
 Some attractions can also startle visitors with an intellectual or a psychological disability.
-In connection with safety, special rules may apply if a guest has lost (part of) an arm and/or leg.
-These safety requirements differ per attraction.
-Please ask the employees at the attractions for the options.
+Due to safety reasons, special rules may apply per attraction.
+Discuss the possibilities for you with the employee at the attraction.

 Entrance through the wheelchair access

 Nearly all attractions have wheelchair access.
 This access is indicated with a symbol.
 Visitors who visit the attraction using the wheelchair access will not encounter any physical obstacles (such as staircases) and do not have to wait in the regular queue.
 The wheelchair access does not offer priority or shorter waiting times.
 When it is very busy, a queue can also occur at the wheelchair access.Independently or with a companion

 If you are unable to visit the attraction independently, you must have at least one companion* with you who is 16 years of age or older.
 With the help of this companion and possibly an attraction employee, the visitor must, also in the case of an evacuation, be able to:

 - Get into and out of the attraction

 - Go on the ride (depending on the attraction they must, for example, be able to get into a particular sitting position, be able to hold on and brace themselves)